-4) As a result of successful authentication procedure if service n°122 is "available", the 5G NAS security context parameters shall be stored on the USIM.
+4) As a result of successful authentication procedure the 5G NAS security context parameters shall be stored on the USIM.

-5) If service n°123 is "available" and service n°133 is "available", the ME shall store the KAUSF, KSEAF , , SOR counter and UE parameter update counter in the EF5GAUTHKEYS on the USIM.
+5) The ME shall store the KAUSF, KSEAF for 3GPP access, KSEAF for non-3GPP access, SOR counter and UE parameter update counter in the EF5GAUTHKEYS on the USIM.

 Reference: